dcxSt/ising-lib/README.md

+*This repository has now been packaged and published as a crate which you can find [here](https://crates.io/crates/ising_lib), the lateste updates are now on [this repository](https://github.com/micouy/ising_lib).
+The docs can be found on the official [docs.rs website](https://docs.rs/ising_lib/latest/ising_lib/).*

 # Rust Ising Library

 Ising Lib is a tool to aid researchers and curious people perform Ising model simulations on lattices and other graphs.
 It aims to provide a broad range of fast Ising simulation tools.